kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ```

 The above yields 2 Effective policies:
-- For `Route 1`: a combination of `Policy 1` and `Policy 2`
+- For `Route 1`: some combination of `Policy 1` and `Policy 2`
 - For `Route 2`: equal to `Policy 1`

 #### Merge strategies

-If multiple policies have the same scope (that is, multiple CRs based on the same xPolicy kind affect the same effective target), this is considered to be a _conflict_.
+If multiple policies have the same scope (that is, multiple CRs based on the same Policy kind affect the same [effective target](#declared-targets-versus-effective-targets)), this is considered to be a _conflict_.

-Conflicts MUST be resolved according to some _merge strategy_.
-A merge strategy is a function that receives two conflicting specs and returns a new spec without conflict.
+Conflicts MUST be resolved according to a defined _merge strategy_.
+A merge strategy is a function that receives two conflicting specs and returns a new spec with the conflict resolved.

-This GEP defines the following merge strategies that are further specified in the subsections below:
+This GEP defines the following merge strategies, specified in the subsections below:
 * None
 * Atomic defaults
 * Atomic overrides